mbreisch/ANNIEDAQV4/README.md

      - ``` docker run --name=ToolFramework -it toolframework/toolframeworkapp```
      - ``` docker run --name=ToolDAQ -it tooldaq/tooldaqapp```
    - If you want a container to use as a base for your own application container you can use either:
-     - ```toolframework/centos7``` which is a light weight centos build with the prequisits to install ToolApplication
+     - ```toolframework/centos7``` which is a lightweight centos build with the prerequisites to install any ToolApplication from source
-     - ```toolframework/core``` which is the same as above but with ToolFrameworkCore already installed in /opt/
+     - ```toolframework/core``` which is the same as above but with ToolFrameworkCore already installed in /opt/.
+This is a useful base for building ToolFramework containers
-     - ```tooldaq/core``` which is the same as above but with ToolFrameworkCore and ToolDAQframework already installed in /opt/
+     - ```tooldaq/core``` which is the same as above but with ToolFrameworkCore, and ToolDAQframework plus its dependencies of boost and zmq already installed in /opt/.
+This is a useful base for building ToolDAQ containers

 2. Install from source

-   - Install Prequisits:
+   - Install Prerequisites:
      - RHEL/Centos... ``` yum install git make gcc-c++ zlib-devel dialog ```
      - Debian/Ubuntu.. ``` apt-get install git make g++ libz-dev dialog ```